 - 3 VISION AND MISSION STATEMENTS

 - 4 MESSAGE FROM THE CHIEF

 - 5 TRAFFIC STATISTICS

 - 6 CRIME STATISTICS

 - 8 ARREST & CONTROL

 - 9 DETECTIVES

 - 10 YOUTH DEVELOPMENT/CAMPUS OFFICERS

 - 11 EVIDENCE

 - 11 RANGE

 - 12 SWAT

 - 12 CRISIS NEGOTIATION TEAM

 - 13 K-9 UNIT

 - 14 COMMUNITY SERVICE OFFICERS

 - 15 DRONE

 - 15 PROBLEM ORIENTED POLICING

 - 16 FIELD TRAINING PROGRAM

 - 16 POLICE RESERVE PROGRAM

 - 17 RECRUITMENT

 - 18 TRAINING

 - 19 EXPLORERS

-- 19 POLICE ACTIVITIES LEAGUE
+- 20 POLICE ACTIVITIES LEAGUE

-- 20 COMMUNITY OUTREACH
+- 21 COMMUNITY OUTREACH

-- 22 CHAPLAINS
+- 23 CHAPLAINS

-- 22 VOLUNTEERS
+- 24 VOLUNTEERS

-- 23 IN MEMORIAM
+- 25 IN MEMORIAM

-- 24 CONCLUSION
+- 26 CONCLUSION

-The Lemoore Police Department is a professional agency which inspires trust and confidence of our community.
+The Lemoore Police Department is a professional agency which inspires the trust and confidence of our community.
 We will work through partnerships within our community to improve the quality of life in the City of Lemoore and provide a safe community.

-The men and women of the Lemoore Police Department are dedicated to preserving the peace of our City and the protection of our citizens through proactive problem solving and community partnership.
+The men and women of the Lemoore Police Department are dedicated to preserving the peace of our city and the protection of our citizens through proactive problem solving and community partnerships.